vert-x/vert-x.github.io/docs_md/maven_dev.md

 Once you've changed your dependencies just run `mvn idea:idea` or `mvn eclipse:eclipse` again to update your IDE project files with the new dependencies.

+# Pushing your module to Maven

+Use `mvn deploy` as normal to push your module to a Maven repository.

+# Registering your module in the Module Registry

+If you've pushed your module to a public Maven or Bintray repository you can register it in the [Module Registry](http://modulereg.vertx.io) so others can search for and discover it.

 # Next steps

 Now you've got the project all set-up and running, it's time to [explore the standard project layout](dev_guide.html) itself.